textpattern/textpattern.github.io/brand/user-docs-guide.md

 The consistent placement and parenthetical pattern of anchor links makes them clear to readers that they are in-page links.

-## Markup
+## Markup and styling

-Due to certain platform constraints, documentation uses a mixture of HTML, regular Markdown, and Kramdown (unfortunately), depending on what you need.
+Due to certain platform constraints, documentation uses a mixture of HTML, regular Markdown, and Kramdown, depending on what you need.
+Markdown is used to add the usual content types (lists, blockquotes, code).
+Kramdown is used to add and/or style specific block-level content types (definition lists, notes, example, file trees).
+HTML is used solely to add [tables](#tables).

-Whenever possible, use regular Markdown syntax for formatting inline text (strong, emphasis) and adding content types (lists, blockquotes, etc.).

-For certain block elements, you either need to use straight HTML, because of certain presentational needs (namely tables), or Kramdown syntax (e.g. block spans, notes, definition lists…).
-The following sections explain the situations you may need to accommodate.
+Before getting to those neat block-level content types, a few important words need said about formatting inline text.

-### Styling
+### Formatting inline text

-Styling content, whether on inline text or block elements, can be done using basic Markdown, Kramdown (an augmented version of Markdown), or regular HTML, if all else fails.

-#### Inline text formatting

-You will rarely-to-never need to format inline text beyond **strong**, *emphasis*, or ***strong-emphasis***, which is easily done by using regular Markdown syntax (Table 2).
+Only use inline formatting like *emphasis*, **strong**, or ***emphasis-strong*** when [documenting interface strings](#formatting-interface-strings).
+The sole exception is when emphasizing a word as a part of regular text (e.g. ‘You *really* don’t want to do that.’), and this should rarely be necessary.
+Never use such inline formatting at any other time in regular copy unless it’s to distinguish an interface string, otherwise you add confusion.
+For the sake of formatting interface strings, consider Table 2.

 <div class="tabular-data" itemscope itemtype="https://schema.org/Table"><table>
 <caption>Table 2.
 Markdown syntax for inline formatting.</caption>